Naludrag/AIT/labo3/Rapport.md

 ### Introduction

+In this laboratory, we will configure a load-balancer with different modes like sticky sessions or drain.
+We will also look at the results with the different modes.
+We will also look at what happens when a server is lower than another.
+In the end, we will look at two new algorithm and compare them by showing results and choose the most suitable for the laboratory.

 ### Task 1 : Install the tools
 #### 1.1
 After starting the different containers using docker compose, when we open the browser we can see the following result :